kubermatic/kubeone/code-of-conduct.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Loodse Conduct Committee via coc@loodse.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Kubermatic Conduct Committee via coc@kubermatic.com.

 This Code of Conduct is adapted from the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and [Contributor Covenant](http://contributor-covenant.org/version/1/2/0/), version 1.2.0.